 NASBA Center for the Public Trust, Chief Executive Officer

-Ken Bishop serves as President and Chief Executive Officer of NASBA, as well as, Chief Executive Officer of NASBA’s Center for the Public Trust (CPT).
+Ken Bishop serves as President and Chief Executive Officer of NASBA, as well as Chief Executive Officer of the NASBA Center for the Public Trust (CPT).
 Prior to acceding to these roles on January 1, 2012, Bishop served as Executive Vice President and Chief Operating Officer of NASBA, where he was responsible for NASBA’s business and testing operations.

 Colleen K. Conrad, CPA